top of page

 Once we have achieved our goal, we now need to maintain a clear complexion, my advice is to continue to do the following, consistently:

-• Use topical antioxidants and SPF daily to help minimise damage.
+• Daily use of antioxidants and SPF - such as Vitamin C and a mineral based SPF to help minimise damage.

 Here are two excellent de-pigmenting treatments used by me in the clinic with great results.